 Currently, Sister Helen is spiritual advisor to two men on death row, Manuel Ortiz in Louisiana and Richard Glossip in Oklahoma.
 She believes, as do many others, that both of these men are innocent.

 Today, with capital punishment still on the books in 31 states (although fallen into disuse in most of those states) Sister Helen divides her time between campaigning against the death penalty, counseling individual death row prisoners, and working with murder victims’ family members.
-Her third book, River of Fire, is due out early in 2019.
+Her third book, River of Fire, is due out August, 2019.